ruggeryiury/use-default-options/README.md

 }

 function returnOpts(options?: ReturnOptsFunctionOptions) {
-  // Call "setDefaultOptions()" to make all values required,
+  // Call "useDefaultOptions()" to make all values required,
   // since we're setting default values for each one of them,
   // then place the "options" parameter as second argument
   // of the function to merge.

-  // Remeber to put your options type as type parameter. const opts = setDefaultOptions<ReturnOptsFunctionOptions>(
+  // Remeber to put your options type as type parameter. const opts = useDefaultOptions<ReturnOptsFunctionOptions>(
     // Default values
     {
       option1: 'example',